contrivancecompanychicago/cosine-game-forum-harlowe/README.md

    * `(p-opt:)` is a variation of `(p:)` that optionally matches the sequence - it matches strings that match the sequence, or are empty.
    * `(p-many:)` is a variation of `(p:)` that matches strings that match the sequence many times.
 You can specify the minimum and/or maximum amount of times the string can match the sequence.
    * `(p-ins:)` is a case-insensitive version of `(p:)`, which also treats any sub-patterns given to it as case-insensitive.
+   * `(p-not:)` matches any character except those that match the given single-character strings, or datatypes corresponding to single characters.
  * You can also use the preceding macros with `(unpack:)`.
 For instance, `(unpack: "Dr. Iris Cornea" into (p: (p-opt:"Dr. "), (p: str-type _firstName, whitespace, str-type _lastName)-type _fullName))` creates three variables, _firstName, _lastName and _fullName, from a single string.
  * Added `(datatype:)` and `(datapattern)` macros. `(datatype:)` produces the datatype that matches the given value, if it exists. `(datapattern)` is a variation that, when given arrays or datamaps, produces a data pattern that can be used with the `matches` operator, among other things, to check if the structure of one value matches the other. `(datapattern: (passage:))` produces `(dm:"name",str,"source",str,"tags",(a:str))`.